itfoundry/devanagari-shaping/README.md

-# An attempt at the shaping documentation for Devanagari
+# Shaping behavior of Devanagari

-Composed back in 2015 and partially updated in 2018.
+A start at documentating the shaping behavior of Devanagari.
+A glyph set listing, an annotated feature file, and a glyph dump tool.

 ## Dependencies of dumpglyphs.py